Conference Welcome Opening

 - Provide the participant an overview of the scientific status of performance-based measures;

-Description of the Outline/Structure:
+Format/structure of the workshop

 - 10 min: Introduction & discussion of findings of pre-workshop survey (Trippolini)